tetracorp/k240/docs/_posts/2018-06-17-miscellaneous-features.md

 When fighting against the Ax'Zilanth, the second Virus missile you fire against an asteroid has no effect.
 That alien appears to adapt after the first missile.
-This applies even if you fire a second virus at yourself.
+This applies even if you fire a second Virus at yourself.

 ### Where are my 5,000,000 credits?